Letterboxd/openapi-generator-plus-kotlin-client-generator/README.md

 # OpenAPI Generator Plus Kotlin Client Generator

+This generator uses [Kotlin Serialization](https://kotlinlang.org/docs/serialization.html), Ktor and OkHttp.

 ## Development

-To use this library in development we use of the `link` command.
+To use this library in development we use the `link` command.

 Get started by ensuring that your target project is using the same node version so that the global link will be discoverable.
 We use a `.nvmrc` file in this project to set the version.